 Mandela’s health scares over the years

-While serving his 27-year prison term, Mandela was diagnosed with early stage tuberculosis in 1988 after being admitted to hospital in Stellenbosch near Cape Town with a bad cough and weakness and having complained of dampness in his cell.
+He has had longstanding lung problems.
+While serving his 27-year prison term, Mandela was diagnosed with early stage tuberculosis in 1988 after being admitted to hospital in Stellenbosch with a bad cough and weakness and having complained of dampness in his cell.

 Two litres of fluid were drained from his chest and he spent six weeks recuperating in the hospital before being transferred to a private clinic near his mainland Cape Town prison where he was the facility’s first black patient.

 “When the report came back from hospital they indicated that fortunately we sent the specimen before there were holes in the lung,” he said in 2004.
 “I underwent treatment and was completely cured after four months.”